 The partial correlation reveals that commuting time has a negative effect on life satisfaction.
 People who spend one hour rather than 0 minutes commuting (one way) report, on average, a -0.115 points (t=-3.40) lower level of subjective well-being.
 For one standard deviation (i.e. 18 minutes), the effect is -0.034 (t=-3.40).
-The size of the commuting effect for one standard deviation is one-eighth of the effect of finding or losing a partner for those being single.
+The size of the commuting effect for one standard deviation is one-eighth of the effect of finding a partner for those being single.
+Compared to the effect of becoming unemployed (=-0.671) (see Stutzer and Frey 2004, table 4), an increase in commuting time by one standard deviation (one hour) is about one twentieth (sixth) as bad for life satisfaction.